Payment fraud is the theft of payment data for its further unauthorised use by fraudsters.

 I.e. setting up corresponding filters after analysing the business, its average check, and the clients’ geography.

-Still, there are cases when it’s preferable to turn off some antifraud filters for the sakes of conversion.
-For instance, an online business possesses with a high margin and a well-organised customer relationship in terms of collecting and verifying user data, confirming, and tracking orders.
-It is also applicable for low-risk businesses: they imply a low level of fraud.
+Still, there are cases when it’s preferable to turn off some antifraud filters for the sake of conversion.
+For instance, an online business possesses a high margin and a well-organised customer relationship in collecting and verifying user data and confirming and tracking orders.
+It also applies to low-risk firms: they imply a low level of fraud.

 There is no one-size-fits-all method for fighting fraud.
-While some methods suit certain businesses, to others it may fall flat.
+While some methods suit certain businesses, to others, they may need to be revised.
 The best way to fight fraud is to take measures to prevent it.

-We at Corefy provide our customers with the ability to create customised firewall rules based on analytical data or use their own blacklists to fight fraud.
+We at Corefy allow our customers to create customised firewall rules based on analytical data or use their own blocklists to fight fraud.
 Our team is ready to assist and provide you with any narrow-focused information.
 Feel free to contact us and ask any questions you have.